ibm-cloud-docs/codeengine/service-bind.md

 # Integrating {{site.data.keyword.cloud_notm}} services with service binding
 {: #service-binding}

-Find out how to integrate an {{site.data.keyword.cloud_notm}} service to resources in a {{site.data.keyword.codeengineshort}} project by using service binding.
+Find out how to integrate an {{site.data.keyword.cloud_notm}} service instance to resources in a {{site.data.keyword.codeengineshort}} project by using service binding.
 {:shortdesc}

 Service bindings provide applications and jobs access to {{site.data.keyword.cloud_notm}} services.